Optimal Covariance Steering for Discrete-Time Linear Stochastic Systems: Existence Uniqueness of the Optimal Control

-\begin{remark} In the continuous-time case, when $D(t) D(t)\t \equiv \kappa B(t) R^{-1}(t) B(t)\t$ for some $\kappa > 0$, there exists a closed-form solution of $\Pi(0)$ for the continuous-time counterpart of the coupled matrix equations \eqref{eqn:coupled} \cite{chen2016I, chen2018III}.
+\begin{remark} In the continuous-time case, when $D(t) D(t)\t \equiv \kappa B(t) R^{-1}(t) B(t)\t$ for some $\kappa > 0$, there exists a closed-form solution of $\Pi(0)$ for the continuous-time counterpart of the coupled matrix equations \eqref{eqn:coupled}~\cite{chen2016I, chen2018III}.
 In the discrete-time case, however, there may not be a closed-form solution for $\Pi_{0}$ even when $D_{k} D_{k}\t \equiv B_{k} R_{k}^{-1} B_{k}\t$.
-Interestingly, a closed-form solution exists for the discrete-time maximum entropy optimal density control problem~\cite{ito2022maximum}. \end{remark}
+Interestingly, a closed-form solution exists for the discrete-time maximum entropy optimal covariance control problem~\cite{ito2023maximum}. \end{remark}

-The rest of this section is dedicated to proving Theorem \ref{thm:exist-unique-Q} and the separation of mean and covariance steering problems, for which several intermediate results are needed.
-First, we show that \eqref{ctrl:opt-Q} is a candidate optimal control law, provided the coupled matrix difference equations \eqref{eqn:coupled} admit a solution that satisfies Property \ref{pty:pi-pos}.
-Then, we give a necessary and sufficient condition for the Riccati difference equation \eqref{eqn:pi-Q} to have a unique solution.
-Next, we present necessary and sufficient conditions for the solution of \eqref{eqn:pi-Q} to satisfy Property \ref{pty:pi-pos}.
-After that, we show the existence and uniqueness of the solution to the coupled equations \eqref{eqn:coupled}, which completes the proof of Theorem \ref{thm:exist-unique-Q}.
-Finally, we show the separation of mean and covariance steering.
+The rest of this section is dedicated to proving Theorem~\ref{thm:exist-unique-Q} and the separation of the mean and covariance steering problems, for which several intermediate results are needed.
+First, we show that \eqref{ctrl:opt-Q} is a candidate optimal control law, provided the coupled matrix difference equations \eqref{eqn:coupled} admit a solution that satisfies Property~\ref{pty:pi-pos}.
+Then, we give necessary and sufficient conditions for the Riccati difference equation \eqref{eqn:pi-Q} to have a unique solution, which satisfies Property~\ref{pty:pi-pos}.
+Next, we show the existence and uniqueness of the solution to the coupled equations \eqref{eqn:coupled}, which completes the proof of Theorem~\ref{thm:exist-unique-Q}.
+Finally, we show the separation of mean and covariance steering problems.

+Most of the proofs in this section are provided in the Appendices.
+Specifically, Appendix~A gives two auxiliary results which are eventually used in the proofs of all the main results of this section.
+Appendix~B shows some properties of the Riccati difference equation.
+Appendix~C establishes some useful equalities and inequalities of the state transition matrix of the coefficient matrices of the Riccati difference equation.
+Appendix~D proves several equivalent conditions for the Riccati difference equation to satisfy Property~\ref{pty:pi-pos}.
+Appendix~E presents two auxiliary results for showing the main results of this section.